Encoding Complexity of Network Coding with Two Simple Multicast Sessions: The Number of Encoding Links

-Case1: $Q$ is a child of $P$.
+Case 1: $Q$ is a child of $P$.

-By 1) of theorem \ref{Min}, the $K$ sink regions of $RG(D)$ have exactly $2K$ parents (not necessarily different).
-We declare that including these $2K$ parents, at least 2 of them are not coding regions.
-(Noticing the index, no child of $Q$ is a coding region.
-By 3) of Corollary \ref{Min2}, we can find two children $R_1$ and $R_2$ of $Q$, such that $R_i$ is an $X_i$ sink region and has an $X_j$-parent $(i\neq j)$.)
-Thus, we have $J\leq 2K-2$.
+By 1) of Theorem \ref{Min}, each sink region has exactly two parents.
+So there are exactly $2K$ edges terminate at a sink region.
+Among these $2K$ edges, $(U_1,Q_1)$ and $(U_2,Q_2)$ are not C-S edges.
+So there are at most $2K-2$ C-S edges.
+Thus,

-On the other hand, by 2) of Corollary \ref{Min2}, except $Q$, the $n-1$ coding regions have at least $2(n-1)$ children which are sink regions.
-We declare $Q$ has three children which are sink regions.
-(Note that $P$ and $Q$ are adjacent, by 3) of Theorem \ref{Min}, $P$ and $Q$ have a common child, say $R_3$.
-Since $P$ and $Q$ are the coding regions with the biggest indexes, $R_3$ could not be a coding region.
-By 1) of Corollary \ref{Min2}, $R_3$ is a sink region.
-By comparing the parent set, we have $R_3\notin \{R_1,R_2\}$.)
-Hence, we have $2(n-1)+3\leq J$.
+On the other hand, by 2) of Corollary \ref{Min2}, each coding region has at least two children which are sink region.
+So except $Q$, the $n-1$ coding regions supply at least $2(n-1)$ C-S edges.
+Now consider the coding region $Q$.
+Note that $P$ and $Q$ are adjacent, by 3) of Theorem \ref{Min}, $P$ and $Q$ have a common child, say $Q_3$.
+Since $P$ and $Q$ are the greatest two coding regions, $Q_3$ could not be a coding region.
+By 1) of Corollary \ref{Min2}, $Q_3$ is a sink region.
+By comparing the parent set, we have $Q_3\notin \{Q_1,Q_2\}$.
+So $(Q,Q_1),(Q,Q_2)$ and $(Q,Q_3)$ are three C-S edges.
+Hence, there are at least $2(n-1)+3$ C-S edges.
+We have